 That’s why it’s important to know your customers.
 Without knowing who they are and their buying patterns, you can’t figure out which group to experiment with.

-Customer Segmenter can help you identify which customers are your best customers to talk about a new product with.
+Repeat Customer Insights can help you identify which customers are your best customers to talk about a new product with.